Pumpkin & Cauliflower Garlic Mash

 - Place 1 in. of water in a large saucepan; bring to a boil.
-Add cauliflower and garlic cloves; cook, covered, 8-10 minutes or until tender.
+Add cauliflower and garlic cloves; cook, covered, until tender, 8-10 minutes.
 Drain; transfer to a food processor.

 - Add remaining ingredients; process until smooth.
 Return to pan; heat through, stirring occasionally.

 Nutrition Facts2/3 cup: 87 calories, 4g fat (2g saturated fat), 9mg cholesterol, 482mg sodium, 12g carbohydrate (5g sugars, 4g fiber), 4g protein.
 Diabetic Exchanges: 1 vegetable, 1/2 starch, 1/2 fat.

 Follow along as we show you how to make these fantastic recipes from our archive.

 I wasn’t sure I’d like this but it was quite good.
 My food processor didn’t do a good job of mashing the cauliflower but I liked it slightly chunky.
 The clincher is that after putting away my leftovers I reallized I never added the cream cheese and it still tasted great!
 I’m always looking for low carb, low fat, tasty side dishes and this fits the bill.
 Thanks for sharing it with us.

 Nov 16, 2014